RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/AppendAssemblyMover.md

 #AppendAssemblyMover

-AppendAssemblyMover is a derived [[AssemblyMover|Assembly-of-models]] that builds a SEWING assembly from a predetermined starting structure.
+AppendAssemblyMover is a derived [[AssemblyMover]] that builds a SEWING assembly from a predetermined starting structure.

 [[_TOC_]]